How to Shrink Wrap a Pontoon Boat

 What Does Shrink Wrapping Mean?

 Shrink wrapping involves using plastic wrap to cover objects like pontoon boats and protect them from outdoor elements such as snow, wind, dirt, and rain.
-The process requires a shrink-wrapping machine and heat to melt and tighten the plastic cover on the boat.
-The plastic cover is usually made of PVC, polypropylene, or polyethylene.
+The process requires a shrink-wrapping machine and heat to melt and tighten the plastic cover on the boat, which is usually made of PVC, polypropylene, or polyethylene.

-Besides protecting boats for winter storage, shrink wrapping is also applicable when covering electronic equipment, outdoor equipment, furniture, and more.
+Shrink wrapping protects boats for winter storage and applies to electronic equipment, outdoor equipment, furniture, and more.

 Depending on the type of protection you are looking for, you can use a thin or thick wrap, as they are available in different sizes and thicknesses.